rotexsoft/leanorm/README.md

 Documentation for the most recent 2.X+ version can be found [here](docs/index.md).

 Please submit an issue (preferably with a pull request) to address mistakes or omissions in the documentation or to propose improvements to the documentation.

+## Contributing

+PHPUnit Tests are specified to run in a specified order in **phpunit.xml.dist**.

+Yes, the best practice is for tests to run independently of each other, but because there are fair amount of static methods in the DBConnector class, its tests need to be run first before other Test Classes.

+New Test files must be manually added to the phpunit.xml.dist file in order for those new tests to run.